What Stamp Duty Do I Need To Pay and Can My Mortgage Be Used To Cover it?

-You and anyone else you’re buying with must be first-time buyers in order to be eligible.
+Remember, you and anyone else you’re buying with must be first-time buyers to be eligible.

 In Scotland, from 1st April 2021, the lowest band of Land and Buildings Transaction Tax (LBTT), which is tax-free, is increased from £145,000 to £175,000 for first-time buyers.
 This represents a potential tax saving of up to £600 for those buying their first home.

 How can I Reduce my Stamp Duty Tax Bill?

 Stamp Duty tax is only applicable to the chargeable consideration of your property purchase, and any removable fixtures are exempt from this category.

 However, this doesn’t include fixed furnishing and fixtures like kitchen and bathroom fittings or built-in wardrobes, as these are classed as being attached to the property.

 You can calculate the accumulated value of anything outside the chargeable consideration and deduct this from your purchase price and, therefore, the amount you pay Stamp Duty tax on.